ualberta-mueller-group/MCGS/docs/style.md

     - [Tidy Config Testing Script](#tidy-config-testing-script)

 # Code Style
 This section describes the style used by C++ files in this project.
+Most of the rules described in this section are applied by `clang-format` or enforced by `clang-tidy`; more on this later.

 ## Brace wrapping
 Braces get their own lines: